eligosoftware/tello-controller-jetson/README.md

-# Tello Control App with GUI
+# Tello Control and Object Detection / Tracking App with GUI

 This app is designed to control Tello drone from Nvidia's Jetson Nano / Xavier devices over WiFi connection and view the camera video.